(A Quarterly International Peer-reviewed Refereed e-Journal

 Devoted to English Language and Literature)

-Creation and Criticism’s joint issue (July-Oct 2019) celebrates acclaimed contemporary Indian poet, critic, translator, editor and teacher C. L. Khatri with an interview, three research papers, two videos, some poems inside.
+Creation and Criticism’s joint issue (July-Oct 2020) celebrates acclaimed contemporary Indian novelist, critic, translator, editor and teacher Nibir K Ghosh with an interview, an essay (by PCK Prem), four research papers (by K. V. Dominic, Ajay Kumar Sharma, Suresh Chandra Pande and Sudhir K. Arora), two videos (Louise Gluck), and some poems inside.
 As usual, a munificent selection of book reviews and some other features are also included in the issue for our fervent readers.

 All the best!